abdul4rehman215/Networking-Fundamentals-Deep-Dive/README.md

 I'm Musfira, a cybersecurity student from Multan, Pakistan, working toward my first SOC Analyst role.
 I document everything I learn — publicly — so the journey is transparent and useful for others too.

+This repo documents **18 networking topics across 3 modules** — built one day at a time alongside daily LinkedIn posts.
+The learning continues in new repositories.

 📬 Connect on [LinkedIn](https://www.linkedin.com/in/musfira-zafar/) · Follow on [GitHub](https://github.com/MUSFIRA-ZAFAR)